-Bruce Kinosian, MD, Associate Director of Geriatrics and Extended Care Data and Analysis Center
+Bruce Kinosian, MD, Associate Director

 Dr. Kinosian is a general internist and geriatrician practicing at the VA Medical Center in Philadelphia where he works in the Home Based Primary Care (HBPC) and the Hospital In Home (HIH) programs.
 Dr. Kinosian also practices medicine in the Division of Geriatrics at The University of Pennsylvania’s Perelman School of Medicine and is a Senior Fellow at the Leonard Davis Institute of Health Economics.
 He's part of the Independence at Home Learning Collaborative leadership, which has worked collaboratively with CMS to develop the IAH model for extending HBPC into Medicare.
 His research interests include program evaluation, risk adjustment, metric development, and prognostic models.

 Ciaran S. Phibbs, PhD, Associate Director

 Dr. Phibbs is a research economist whose primary research interests include the interaction of hospital competition with costs, demand and outcomes; and perinatal and neonatal care.
 These interests have led him to study how hospitals and patient characteristics affect the demand for hospital services, and define hospital markets, hospital scale economies and capacity utilization; how Neonatal Intensive Care Units care effects neonatal mortality, the effects of nurse staffing on patient outcomes; the effectiveness of clinical interventions; and the demand for VA services and Veterans’ choice between VA and non-VA services.
 Dr. Phibbs is also a professor in the Department of Pediatrics – Neonatal and Developmental Medicine at Stanford University.